Tech-at-DU/Make-Parties-1/P04-Creating-An-Event/README.md

 ---
-title: "Create Route: Saving a New Resource"
+# Create Route: Saving a New Resource
-slug: creating-a-event
 ---

 So now we have